 The tablet comes with a 3 in 1 cable to minimizes wires on your desk.
 There is a single USB cable which connects to the tablet which gives you more freedom of movement.
 Fewer wires going to the tablet also mean they are less prone to get damaged.
 The USB connector is L-Shaped which points away from the tablet.

 If your laptop does not have an HDMI port or a full-size USB port.
 You need to get an adapter, Yeah!
 Welcome to dongle life.
 We recommend using Kingston Nucleum for this which has all the ports you will need including the powered USB inlet.

 The other cables include a USB extension cord and the last cable is HDMI to mini display cord.
-Overall you get possibly everything you need to get started with drawing on your display tablet.
+Overall you get everything you need to get started.

 Design and build quality

 This one is a bit tricky.
 While in concept a touch bar is a great idea.
 It allows you to zoom, change brush size and scroll.
 The placement and implementation are also great as it is positioned in-between shortcut keys.
 The only matter of concern is that it does not works well, at least not as good as it should be.
-We had to swipe a lot for just a little scroll and small change in brush sizes.
+It takes a lot of swipes for just a little scroll or a small change in brush size.